How to grow truffles

 Your harvested truffles could fetch anywhere from £10 all the way up to £165,000 per truffle!

 Truffles should really be consumed the same day of harvest, as they have a short shelf life, but if stored correctly will last 1-2 weeks.
-There are several ways to store them:
+There are a couple ways to store them: